 to avoid giving you accommodation

-See the “What you should know” section above for more on what information your employer can ask you to provide.
+See above, under what you should know, for more on what information your employer can ask you to provide.

 I use a wheelchair.
 Does my employer need to install ramps at my workplace?